valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 ## 🧰 Requirements

-Python 3 with NumPy, SciPy, Pandas, and Matplotlib.
+Python3.8+ with NumPy, SciPy, Pandas, and Matplotlib.

 ## ▶️ Usage